Boavizta/BoAmps/README.md

 With few words Boamps is :
 - A datamodel to report energy consumption of AI/ML models
-- A OpenData linked with it [HERE](https://huggingface.co/datasets/boavizta/BoAmps_data) to store that generated data
+- A OpenData linked with it [HERE](https://huggingface.co/datasets/boavizta/BoAmps_data) to store that generated data (first temporary test repo)
-- Some tools to help fill the datamodel and validate it ( [HuggingFace tools](https://huggingface.co/spaces/boavizta/BoAmps_report_creation), bash and excel tool for now but other language like python are on the roadmap ... )
+- Some tools to help fill the datamodel and validate it ( [HuggingFace tools](https://huggingface.co/spaces/boavizta/BoAmps_report_creation), bash and excel tool)

 You should find here all the information that you want/need to :